ReclaimerLabs/FUSB302/README.md

+# Deprecation

+This library has been replaced by a new project that redesigns the library.
+It started with the [USB-C Explorer](https://github.com/ReclaimerLabs/USB-C-Explorer/tree/master/firmware/USB-C%20Explorer).
+Then that firmware was ported to [Arduino](https://github.com/graycatlabs/usb-c-arduino).
+This new version is much easier to port to new platforms, and so it recommended for new projects.

 # Introduction

 This library is a port of the [**Google Chrome EC library**](https://www.chromium.org/chromium-os/ec-development).
 The goal is port the code to C++ and packge it as a library that can be used with Arduino, Particle, and other embedded applications.
 This code is very much a work in progress.
 Not all of it has been tested.